bulbil/jekyll-for-librarians/README.md

 ---

-### 6) And relax!
+### 6) And relax _!__

-Knowing that even if (ahem) there's no one to maintain the resource, you aren't opening up yourself to security vulnerability or the overhead of a database process or any sweat at all :cold_sweat: in case such a resource needs to be transfered or updated.
+Knowing that even if (ahem) there's no one to maintain the resource, you aren't opening up yourself to creeping security vulnerabilities or the overhead of a database process or any sweat at all :cold_sweat: in case such a resource needs to be transfered or updated or reused.
+If you have forked a theme repository as we have here, you can also rest assured that you can incorporate any future updates to the theme using Git with a clear trail of how those updates diverge from whatever customizations you might have made.

 ---